NicoBeCodin/solana_mixer/README.md

 This software is provided under the MIT License.
 However, commercial use of this software is strictly prohibited without explicit written permission from the author.321

+# TODO
+ - Smart parsing of leaves using correct PDA
+ - Implement a variable pool amount
+ - Implement any asset class